 Past Initiatives:

 • We are proud of what we have been able to accomplish thus far.
 We have made the childcare space an inviting environment for kiddos of all abilities and a space that is equipped for sensory needs.
-In addition, each Sunday during worship we aim to have at least one individual on staff with clinical special needs training in the child carespace.

 • In the Spring of 2021 we were able to raise $7,000.00 as a congregation which was donated to the Ivymount School.
 These funds were used for the express purpose of purchasing 12 AAC devices equipped with software for those students who need them.